TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/SystemAndLocalExtensions/Index.rst

 Local extensions are located in the :file:`typo3conf/ext/` directory.

-This is where to put extensions *which are local* for a particular TYPO3 installation.
-The :file:`typo3conf` directory is always local, containing local configuration (e.g. :file:`LocalConfiguration.php`), local modules etc.
+This is where to put extensions *which are local* for a particular `TYPO3`:pn: installation.
+The :file:`typo3conf` directory is always local, containing local configuration (for example :file:`LocalConfiguration.php`), local modules etc.
-If you put an extension here it will be available for a single TYPO3 installation only.
+If you put an extension here it will be available for a single `TYPO3`:pn: installation only.
 This is a "per-database" way to install an extension.